Bhumbra/DeepNodal/QUICKSTART.md

 data.
 These transformations may include dropout, an architectural layer with or without trainable parameters, a normalisation routine (such as batch-normalisation or local response normalisation), and a transfer function, in _any_ order (by default in the order just listed).
 A stream has a single input tensor and single output tensor.
 Here, the stream comprises of a simple 10-unit dense layer, with a softmax transfer function.
+Since the inputs are multidimensional, then `"10"` units are specified as a string to denote a literal single-dimension specification.

 A DeepNodal `network` is a collection of inter-connected models and their associated inputs.
 Each of these models is considered a subnet of the network.
 A subnet may be a `stream`, but it may also be a more sophisticated structure such